 Producer KASHKA GLOWACKA is a film producer and Northguild co-founder based in New York.
 Over the past 20 years, she has led diverse projects, including documentaries, fiction films, and commercials.
 Key projects include the 2017 documentary “Vicarious Resilience,” the 2019 fantasy feature “It’s A Fairytale After All,” and the 2023 “One Story at a Time – Celeste Lecesne.”
 As a Producer for NEA’s Creative Forces, Glowacka brings years of management experience to highlight stories of veterans using the fine and performing arts to heal trauma.
 Glowacka’s career showcases a deep commitment to telling stories focusing on social impact, civil rights, and personal empowerment.

-Creative Advisor SAM POLLARD is an Emmy Award-winning and Oscar-nominated director and producer.
+Executive Producer SAM POLLARD is an Emmy Award-winning and Oscar-nominated director and producer.
 His films for HBO, PBS, and the Discovery Channel include the documentaries “Four Little Girls,” “When the Levees Broke: A Requiem in Four Acts” (both with long-time collaborator Spike Lee), “Slavery by Another Name,” “Sammy Davis, Jr.: I Gotta Be Me,” “ACORN and the Firestorm,” “Why We Hate,” and “Atlanta’s Missing and Murdered: The Lost Children.”
 Pollard also directed two episodes of the groundbreaking series “Eyes on the Prize.”
 Since 1994 Pollard has served on the faculty of New York University’s Tisch School of the Arts.

-Consulting Producer NICHOLAS WEISSMAN is an EP and director at Vacationland, a documentary studio that makes uncommon films on common ground.
+Producer NICHOLAS WEISSMAN is an EP and director at Vacationland, a documentary studio that makes uncommon films on common ground.
 With over 15 years of experience in production, Weissman has led projects for major print and network news outlets.
 He is passionate about telling stories that help make the world make sense, collaborating with a community of award-winning filmmakers across the globe.
 He has worked with commercial clients such as Amex, Land Rover, Cadillac, Volvo, British Airways, Ray Ban, Visit California, Nike, Levi’s, Microsoft, and Intel; and traveled to more than 20 countries to capture and share diverse perspectives and experiences.
 His feature, “For Ahkeem, “premiered at Berlinale Film Festival and won a 2018 Cinema Eye Honors Award.
 Recent films include “We the Power” for Patagonia, “Havana Libre,” “A Wonderful Kingdom,” and “Row of Life”.

 Writer / Cinematographer BONGANI MLAMBO is Zimbabwean South African cinematographer based in Los Angeles, whose recent projects include features “We’re All Gonna Die” by Rocketjump duo Freddie Wong and Matt Arnold; “All Creatures” directed by Collin Schiffli, starring David Dastmalchian and Karen Gillan; “The Virgin of Highland Park” by Sonia Sebastian, starring Penelope Ann Miller and Dermot Mulroney; “Three Days In August” by Johnathan Brownlee; and “Upstream Color” by Shane Carruth.
 His TV/streaming work includes “The Hair Tales” TV series by Tracee Ellis Ross and Michaela Angela Davis for OWN, Onyx Collective, and Hulu; and “Waffles and Mochi Holiday Feast” special for Netflix and the Obamas’ Higher Ground production company.